seanreed1111/sql-recipes/recipes.md

 Our query returns 107 rows, linking the employee in the order they were hired (though not necessarily preserving the implicit sort for display or other purposes), and showing the time delta BETWEEN each joining the organization.

 How It Works
 The LAG and LEAD functions are like most other analytical and windowing functions in that they operate once the base non-analytic portion of the query is complete.
-Oracle performs a second pass over the intermediate result set to apply any analytical predicates.
+SQL performs a second pass over the intermediate result set to apply any analytical predicates.
 In effect, the non-analytic components are evaluated first, as if this query had been run.
 SELECT first_name, last_name, hire_date
 -- placeholder for Prev_Hire_Date,
 -- placehodler for Days_BETWEEN_Hires FROM employee;